 Arts & Visual Culture Major

-Arts and visual culture majors at Stonehill concentrate in one of three areas: Arts Administration, Studio Arts or Visual Studies.
+Arts and visual culture majors at Stonehill concentrate in one of two areas: Studio Arts or Visual Studies.
 The program offers minors in arts administration, studio arts or art history.

 A Major Customizable to Your Career Goals